Browser width

 ▲

-The product which offers some programming approach can be evaluated by how easy user with no experience of this product can make the first step.
+A programming tool that provides a programming approach can be evaluated by how easy it is for a user with no experience to make the first step.

-A traditional example of the easiest code for conventional programming languages is the output of "Hello, world!" to the screen.
-However, such example for discrete-event simulation should be represented by a model.
-So, the simplest appropriate model should be chosen.
+In traditional programming languages, the simplest example is printing "Hello, world!" to the screen.
+In discrete-event simulation, however, such an example should be represented by a model.
+Therefore, the simplest suitable model is selected.

-A model of a single server loss system is such a suitable case.
-In this system entities arrive at a single server according to a Poisson process, so the interarrival time of entities is exponentially distributed.
-The value of service time is also exponentially distributed.
+A single-server loss system is a suitable model.
+In this system, entities arrive at a single server according to a Poisson process, so the interarrival time is exponentially distributed.
+The service time is also exponentially distributed.

 This is a classic example of the simplest system of queuing theory.
-It should be noted that this is a degenerate case, since there is no queue as such in this system.
-According to Kendall's notation this is the M/M/1 loss system.
+It should be noted that this is a degenerate (edge) case, since there is no queue in this system.
+According to Kendall's notation, this is an M/M/1/1 system.

-And here a Simula-like simulation model of the same system is considered.
+Alternatively: a Simula-like simulation model of the same system.

-Here are some block simulation examples of classic queuing theory systems.
+Below are block simulation examples of classic queuing theory systems:

 Download executable examples built with OpenSIMPLY.
-No installation is required.
+No installation required.